ram1123/TreePlotter/README.md

 # TreePlotter
 Trying to make an intelligent tree plotting code, where we just need to tell name of root file and variables to plot and it should do everything else automatically.

+# What this framework can do

+1. You just need to set a InputDetails.dat file as per its format.
+Here you just need to give name of input file, variables to plot, cut (upto max 6; one can increase this).

+2. Then it will give you plots for all the variables with stack plot.

 ##Environment Setting
 This code is check for only root version 6.04.
 So, its recommended that one should run this on root 6.04.